American-Samoa - The 'other' Samoa

 One way took me longer than I expected, but not because of the street conditions but because of the beauty everywhere.
 It's wonderful to drive a motorbike here.

-The scenery with lush vegetation and steep hills & mountains along the coastal road, all along the way until the very end of the road in the far east of the island.
-It's just stunning, difficult to describe.
-There is constantly this presence of this “unique place” feeling.
+The scenery with lush vegetation and steep hills & mountains along the coastal road is stunning, all the way to the very end of the road in the far east of the island.
+It’s difficult to describe.
+There is constantly this presence of a “unique place” feeling.

 Steep hills in American-Samoa